Zamoskvorechye District: Modern history

-In 1922, Bolshevik regime looted and closed 22 churches in Zamoskvorechye and Yakimanka.
+In 1922, the Bolsheviks looted and closed 22 churches in Zamoskvorechye and Yakimanka.
 Eventually, only one functioning church was left in each district.
-Not withstanding institutional chapels, 17 religious buildings remained standing including the Old Believers Church of Novozybkov Bespopovtsy and the Historique Mosque established in 1823.
+In addition to institutional chapels, 17 religious buildings remained standing including the Old Believers Church of Novozybkov Bespopovtsy and the Historique Mosque established in 1823.

-Housing constructions, such as large Soviet constructivist apartment blocks, proceeded slowly in the 1920s.
+Housing construction, mostly large Soviet constructivist apartment blocks, proceeded slowly in the 1920s.

 A 1935 Moscow master plan directed the completion of the Boulevard Ring through Zamoskvorechye.
-A thin line of stalinist buildings near the Bolshoy Ustinsky Bridgerepresents this unfinished project.
-Other stalinist buildings were built near the Garden Ring and the embankments which were reinforced with granite facing.
+A thin line of Stalinist buildings near the Bolshoy Ustinsky Bridge is a local remnant of this unfinished project.
+Other Stalinist buildings were built near the Garden Ring and the embankments which were reinforced with granite facing.
 Bridges from the district to central Moscow were widened.